• Documenting an organism overlooking the ocean

 0

-Help us find sea stars along the California coast from December 10–27!
+Help us find and document sea stars along the California coast for the winter solstice

 We’re especially keeping an eye out for sunflower stars and giant pink sea stars, but we want to document as many star species as possible.